 GODOT is a collection of C++ libraries developed at ESA/ESOC which is used for mission analysis and mission operations of all ESA space missions.

-Changes to these projects is only permitted from their ESA gitlab sites.
-The space codev projects are read-only mirrors.
+Changes to this project is only permitted from its ESA gitlab site.
+The space codev projects is a read-only mirror.

 This does not mean that GODOT cannot be adapted by the community!

-GODOT has been designed to allow many changes to be performed using plugin extension libraries which enable new functionality without touching the code in the GODOT or GODOTPY projects at all.
+GODOT has been designed to allow many changes to be performed using plugin extension libraries which enable new functionality without touching the code in the GODOT project at all.